 The Course Instructor Survey (CIS) has been administered at the end of each semester since the mid-1960s.
 These surveys provide instructors with valuable student feedback about classroom experiences and associated teaching/learning approaches.
 The surveys are also used to provide feedback to administrators about the effectiveness of a faculty member’s teaching and student rapport.
 This information, along with a teaching portfolio and peer review of course materials, is used in promotion and tenure decisions.
-In order to provide the highest level of accuracy, the following policies have been adopted by the University and the CIS Office.
+The CIS office is also guided by House Bill 2504, specifically Texas Education Code 51.974 "Internet Access to Course Information" which states: (h) Institutions of higher education included in this section shall conduct end-of-course student evaluations of faculty and develop a plan to make evaluations available on the institutions website."
+In order to provide the highest level of accuracy, the following processes and procedures have been adopted by the University and the CIS Office.
 The policies are categorized by timeline.

 Preparing the Course Instructor Survey

-As you prepare to request Course Instructor Surveys, the following are a few things to consider:
+As you prepare to request Course Instructor Surveys, the following are a few CIS procedures to consider:

 - Approximate to the 12th class day of the fall and spring, and the 4th class day of the summer semesters, we will send email notification to faculty, department chairs, and CIS department contacts informing them of paper and electronic CIS (eCIS) procedures.

-- Formally appointed Teaching Assistants and Assistant Instructors are eligible to be reported to Institutional Reporting, Research and Information Systems (IRRIS).
+- Formally appointed Teaching Assistants and Assistant Instructors are eligible to be reported in Faculty and Student Electronic Tracking (FaSET).
 If a college/school/department wants to track its TAs/AIs, it will need to enter them into FaSET system by the 12th class day.
 The CIS departmental contacts must manually add any TAs and AIs through the online request system that are not in the FaSET.

 - An instructor may utilize the "Optional Questions Provided by Instructor" section on paper CIS to collect data for up to 20 multiple-choice items.
 Results from these additional items will not be a part of official CIS results and the instructor must retain a copy of his/her questions in order to interpret the results.